-The Flooring Products Hazard Spectrum encompasses a wide variety of flooring options, including resilient, ceramic tile, wood, and carpet.
-The spectrum excludes adhesives which may be required to install the products.
-Refer to the Flooring Installation Hazard Spectrum for guidance on adhesives and other installation methods.
+HBN's Flooring Product Guidance encompasses a wide variety of flooring options, including resilient, ceramic tile, wood, and carpet.
+The guidance excludes adhesives which may be required to install the products.
+Refer to the Flooring Installation Product Guidance for information on adhesives and other installation methods.

 Hazardous chemicals are common in various flooring products and can be released from products, exposing installers and residents.
 Of particular concern is the impact on children who are more vulnerable due to their size and developing bodies.